PERFECT GIFT! Vikram Bhatt Makes Sanaya Irani’s Birthday SPECIAL; Unveils Official Posters Of Ghost

 Sanaya Irani’s Ghost Poster REVEALED!

-Sanaya too shared the posted and captioned it, "Be afraid.
+Sanaya too shared the poster and captioned it, "Be afraid.
 Be very afraid.
 Presenting the official poster of #GhostTheFilm , coming to send chills down your spine, from October 18!
 Happy Birthday to me 😀😀 @shivambhaargava @vikrampbhatt @pooja_ent @krishnavbhatt @zeemusiccompany." - (sic) In the poster, Sanaya can be seen lying down on the floor.
 She has covered her face and looks afraid.
 The film has been shot largely in London.

 The Actress Writes…